EarthToAbigail/SonicPi-Workshops/Variables/Exercises.md

 ## What is a variable?

-A variable is a piece of code that contains some information.
-Variables make our lives easier when we are programming because they allow us to save information in something that we can easily recognize, remember and re-use.
+A variable is **a piece of code that contains some information**.
+Variables make our lives easier when we are programming because they allow us to save information in something that we can easily recognize, remember and reuse.

 For example, let's say that I want my program to execute a mathematical operation.
 I can of course write the equation with numbers: